adap/flower/examples/quickstart-monai/README.md

 python3 server.py
 ```

 Now you are ready to start the Flower clients which will participate in the learning.
 To do so simply open two more terminal windows and run the following commands.
+Clients will train a [DenseNet121](https://docs.monai.io/en/stable/networks.html#densenet121) from MONAI.
+If a GPU is present in your system, clients will use it.

 Start client 1 in the first terminal: